 In response, you may notice a drop in blood pressure after starting an aerobic training program.
 That’s one of the benefits of aerobic exercise – it improves how blood vessels function and lowers blood pressure.
 However, blood pressure often rises during exercise itself, especially during heavy resistance training.
 That’s why it’s a good idea to see your doctor before beginning a strength training program if you have poorly controlled high blood pressure.

 The Bottom Line

 So, now you know how your heart and blood vessels change, over time, in response to aerobic exercise.
 The take-home message from numerous studies is that regular, aerobic exercise is linked with a lower risk of developing coronary heart disease, even in individuals who don’t start exercising until middle age.
 Even when cardiovascular disease develops in fit individuals, it tends to occur later in life.
-So, all of these changes add up to a lower cardiovascular risk, odds of having a stroke, and other health benefits as well.
+So, all of these changes add up to lower cardiovascular risk, the odds of having a stroke, and other health benefits as well.
 Yes, aerobic exercise changes your heart structurally and functionally, but those chances are beneficial for health.
 Why not take advantage of all aerobic exercise has to offer and work up a sweat?

 Harvard Gazette.
 “Exercise changes structure of heart”

 National Cancer Institute.
 “NIH study finds leisure-time physical activity extends life expectancy as much as 4.5 years”